-"Lobster tail is a treat and is very easy to prepare," Brendan Walsh, dean of the School of Culinary Arts at The Culinary Institute of America, told TODAY.
+"Lobster tail is a treat and is very easy to prepare," Brendan Walsh, dean of the School of Culinary Arts at The Culinary Institute of America, told TODAY Food.
 "It has a wonderful sweet, briny flavor that's not fishy and smells like the freshness of the ocean.
 The main thing you don't want to do is overcook it."

 According to Walsh, these are the absolute best ways to cook lobster tail.

-1. Roasted lobster tail
+- 1. Roasted lobster tail

-2. Broiled lobster tail
+- 2. Broiled lobster tail

 Using kitchen scissors, cut the outer shell down the middle and spread open the shell until the meat is completely exposed.
 Make a slit in the tail meat and fill the opening with a bit of butter to protect the meat.
 Broil for 5 to 6 minutes.
 The tail is done when an instant-read thermometer inserted registers 140 degrees.

-3. Grilled lobster tail
+- 3. Grilled lobster tail

 Preheat the grill.
-Prepare the lobster tail for cooking so the meat is completely exposed.
+Prepare the lobster tail for cooking so that the meat is completely exposed.
 Place it shell side down on the grill to protect the meat.
 Close the lid and grill for 5 to 7 minutes, basting two or three times times by lightly brushing the exposed meat with melted butter.
 The shell will get harder as it cooks, but the meat will remain juicy.
 The grilled lobster tail is done when an instant-read thermometer inserted registers 140 degrees.
-For a truly unique preparation, try lemon-thyme butter or extra virgin olive oil flavored with thyme and lemon zest.
+For a truly unique preparation, try lemon-thyme butter or extra-virgin olive oil flavored with thyme and lemon zest.

-4. Steamed lobster tail
+- 4. Steamed lobster tail

-5. Boiled lobster tail
+- 5. Boiled lobster tail

-6. Sauteed lobster tail
+- 6. Sautéed lobster tail

-7. Microwaved lobster tail
+- 7. Microwaved lobster tail

 "It may seem a little intimidating, but there is no better way to impress a date than to serve home-cooked lobster," chef Michael Gulotta told TODAY Food.
 "This dish is luxurious, but surprisingly light and refreshing."

 "What could be wrong with sweet, succulent lobster meat tossed in a creamy, crunchy sauce in between buttery bread?
-Nothing!"
-Siri Daly said.
+Nothing!" cookbook author Siri Daly said.
 She loves to turn them into bite-sized sliders for parties.